Dr Victoria Pitt

 “Education is not just about keeping abreast of current evidence-based practice—it’s also about the enjoyment of gaining new knowledge!

 “Connecting with women who had a variety of research focuses opened my eyes to current movements in health research.”

-Victoria is the Bachelor of Nursing Program Convenor for the School of Nursing and Midwifery with the University of Newcastle.
+Victoria is the Head of Discipline-Nursing for the School of Nursing and Midwifery with the University of Newcastle.
 An educator, researcher and registered nurse, Victoria is skilled at using evidence to promote the progression and retention of tertiary nursing students.

 Victoria is a registered nurse clinician, with 15 years experience working in fields such as oncology, haematology and palliative care, before commencing her academic career.
 While working as a nurse, Victoria continued to study evidence-based practice and pursue research, specifically, focusing on patient experiences at the end of life.

 Victoria stepped into an academic role with the University of Newcastle in 2006.
 At the same time, her research focus shifted: moving from patients’ experiences at the end of life, to students’ experiences through their pre-registration program.
 Victoria was appointed Bachelor of Nursing Program convenor following the completion of her PhD in 2014 until 2019.
 In this capacity, she has guided the program through multiple accreditations and supported students’ ongoing growth and development.